wkirby-212/Touch-Control-Dock-Horizontal-fork/README.md

-# Touch Control Dock — v8
+# Touch Control Dock - friendly UI

 A touch-first control surface intended for use with OBS via **obs-websocket v5**.